anaclumos/Programming/README.md

 ### By Sunghyun Cho.

+*Signiture*
+    Developed by Sunghyun Cho on DD MM YYYY.
 If there is any unfound error, please let me know :)
+***
 ### Problems from...

 * mailprogramming.com